-Chief Information and Operations Officer, MUFG Americas Holding Corp.
+Christopher Perretta, Chief Information and Operations Officer, MUFG Americas Holding Corp.
+(Retired)

 Chris holds an BS in Electrical Engineering from The Johns Hopkins University an MSEE in Electrical Engineering and Computer Science from Syracuse University.
 He is also a graduate of the General Electric Edison Engineering Program 1981 and a recipient of Six Sigma Black Belt Certification 2003.
 His achievements have been recognized by being named CIO Magazine’s “CIO Hall of Fame” inductee 2015, and being awarded the MIT Innovation Leadership Award and CIO of the Year from Boston Business Magazine both in 2014.

-Senior Vice President and General Manager, Global New Business Development EMC (retired)
+Joel Schwartz, Senior Vice President and General Manager, Global New Business Development, EMC (Retired)